How to Choose Web Hosting (Without Overpaying)

 • Demand cPanel: Don’t waste time learning proprietary, buggy dashboards.
 Standard cPanel ensures you can set up business emails and Let’s Encrypt SSLs in seconds.

 • Check the Renewal Price: Hosts lure you in with $3/month deals that jump to $15/month in year two.
+Always calculate your 3-year total cost of ownership (TCO), not just the headline price.
 Make sure your site’s SEO revenue can out-earn that jump by month 12.

 • Look for LiteSpeed: If you buy Shared Hosting, ensure it runs on LiteSpeed Web Server, not Apache.
 It is the only way a cheap server can pass Google’s strict 2026 Core Web Vitals.